 The gorgeous region has even hosted the Winter Olympics on two occasions (1932 and 1980) and visitors can make the trip to the Lake Placid Olympic Complex.

-It is hard to believe this incredible stretch of land is only a two hour drive from New York City.
-The ultimate escape for nature lovers, the region offers countless hiking trails, camping sites, and wildlife.
+It’s hard to believe this incredible stretch of land is only a two-hour drive from New York City.
+A peaceful escape for nature lovers, the region offers countless hiking trails, camping sites, and wildlife.

 Whether you are searching for family-friendly getaways in the outdoors or some alone time from the hectic city, the Catskills are a dream come true.